Blog

 Evaluate Room Layout

 First, look at the room’s layout.
-You need to pick a location that complements the room’s design.
-For instance, you may want to find a location that is out of the way.
-Alternatively, you may be able to blend the AC’s color scheme and shape naturally into a wall that has a similar styling.
+Select a location that fits the room.
+For instance, consider a location that is out of the way.
+You could naturally blend the AC’s color scheme and shape into a wall.

 Consider Ventilation

 Indoor air quality is an important part of your HVAC system.
-If it doesn’t have proper ventilation, it won’t work as efficiently to clean the air.
-With this in mind, you never want to set up your furniture or decor in a way that blocks vents and registers.
+It won’t clean the air as efficiently without proper ventilation.
+With this in mind, you should never set up your furniture or decor to block vents and registers.

 Consult Professionals